makrai/notes/szabolcsi97-scope.md

   minimal and non-minimal witnesses does not make a truth-conditional diff, because the quantiers in (H)RefP are all monotonically increasing: 'there is a
   * But anaphora facts conrm that the referent introduced by two boys is one with just two boys.
 (67) Two boys came in.
-They were tired.
+They were tired
-  * While the first sentence is compatible with four boys coming in, the pronoun in the second appears to refer to just those two boys that we singled out.
+  * While the first sentence is compatible with four boys coming in, the pronoun in the second appears to refer to just those two boys that we singled out
-  * i.e. referents introduced in (H)RefP are plural individuals based on minimal witnesses of the quantier, irrespective of whether they are subjects of distributive or collective predication.
+  * i.e. referents introduced in (H)RefP are plural individuals based on minimal witnesses of the quantier, irrespective of whether they are subjects of distributive or collective predication
 * in HDistP.
-Here the anaphora facts alone are decisive.
+Here the anaphora facts alone are decisive
   * Quantiers in HDistP are always subjects of distributive predication and they are all monotonically increasing.
 Hence it makes no truth-conditional difference whether we operate with minimal or non-minimal witnesses.
 But consider anaphora.
 The critical example is (54a)
 * (54)a.
 Több, mint hat diákunk félreértette a kérdést.
-         Lehet, hogy még másokat is találsz.
+         Lehet, hogy még másokat is találsz
   * Recall: mások: students who fall outside a particular set.
 Now, a minimal witness of more than six students ] has exactly seven students.
 The question is, are we forced to construe the first sentence to be about exactly seven students?
 No. This discourse is just as fine if the actual number of the
-  * the referent introduced in HDistP must be any witness, not a minimal witness, of the quantier.
+  * the referent introduced in HDistP must be any witness, not a minimal witness, of the quantier

-## 8.4 Essential quantication, again
+## 8.4 Essential quantication, again 33

 # 9 THE ROLE OF DENOTATIONAL SEMANTIC PROPERTIES: IMPORTANT BUT LIMITED 35